 Because while it is oh, so true, it does not take away the pain when circumstances just don’t change no matter how hard you pray, how long you endure or how much you wish they would.

 God’s ways are not my ways.
 His thoughts are not my thoughts.
-He is not required to fit into whatever box I want to put Him in.
+He is not required to fit into whatever box I wish to place Him.

 I came to child loss with what I thought was a pretty good understanding of Scripture, of theology and of Who God is.